syncfusion-content/wpf-docs/wpf/Diagram/Port/Port.md

 ## Port hovering effect

-When establishing a new connection or modifying the endpoint of existing connection, animation will be shown over the connecting objects. `PortHoverEffect` property of `Sfdiagram` class allows you to change the animation type.
+When establishing a new connection or modifying the endpoint of existing connection, animation will be shown over the connecting objects.
+And `PortHoverEffect` property of `SfDiagram` class allows you to change the animation effect.
+The default effect is Ripple.

-It includes the following options:

 * Ripple: Specifies the water ripple circles type animation effect for connection.
 * Shrink: Specifies the plus symbol type animation effect for connection.
 * None: Specifies no connection animation effect.

-The default effect is Ripple.

 {% tabs %}
 {% highlight xaml %}